Ezekiel's cherub in Eden: Background

 Ezekiel has cited Eden in two extensive passages and one of these (28:11-19) portrayed the king of Tyre in terms of the cherub in Eden.
 The city is famed for the temple complex of Melkart with its renowned garden enclosure.

 Tertullian

-Tertullian in Against Marcion 2:10 linked the reference to the fall of Satan.
-This has been followed by many Christians since.
-Its theological interpretation is subject to much theorizing.
-One recognized that the prophet depicted such cherub within a primordial perfection, which was terminated by sin and consequent exile from the "mountain of God".
-A theory also posited that Eden was a simile for the portrayal of the splendor of a given geographical area, which in this case is Tyre and that its human king represented Satan, who was an angel in the garden in Genesis 3.
+Tertullian in Against Marcion 2:10 linked the reference to the fall of Satan, which has been followed by many Christians since.
+Its theological interpretation has been subject to much theorizing.
+One recognized that the prophet depicted such cherub within a state of primordial perfection, which was terminated by sin and consequent exile from the "mountain of God".
+Another theory posited that Eden was a simile for the portrayal of the splendor of a given geographical area, which in this case is Tyre and that its human king represented Satan, who was a snake in the garden in Genesis 3.